EXERCISE BLUE HAM

 Phase One

-Initial contact, will be the customary exchange of the following information.
+Initial contact will be the customary exchange of the following information.

-It’s required for the station Blue Ham contact log.
+It is required for the station Blue Ham contact log.

 * Time (Zulu)